 “Yeovil were bottom of the Championship and Johnson expected me to set the world alight,” Morgan says.

 “He did not realise that I was living away from home for the first time, five hours away from my family, and he wanted me to hit the ground running.

 “When that didn’t happen, he took a dislike to me.
 He made my life really hard and I used to hold a lot of bitterness towards him, but he was under pressure himself, so I’ve got to look at it from his point of view.”

-Morgan departed Somerset after less than a year, heading to Scottish side St Johnstone on loan before taking in non-league clubs such as Hemel Hampstead Town, Colwyn Bay, Halifax Town and Curzon Ashton, as well as spells working for his dad’s taxi firm and as an apprentice scaffolder.
+Morgan departed Somerset after less than a year, heading to Scottish side St Johnstone on loan before taking in non-league clubs such as Hemel Hempstead Town, Colwyn Bay, Halifax Town and Curzon Ashton, as well as spells working for his dad’s taxi firm and as an apprentice scaffolder.